 Ready for leftover Halloween candy ideas (aside from just getting this cute pumpkin jar, filling it with the candy, and then eating it until it’s gone?)?

 We’ll go into more detail on the creative ways you can whittle away at that mound of sugar starting right after Halloween.

-Tips for Using Leftover Halloween Candy
+Our 13 Favorite Tips for Using Candy Leftover from Halloween or Holidays

-1. Sell your leftover Halloween candy.
+#1: Sell your leftover Halloween candy.

 Many local dental offices participate in “buy back” programs where you can get coupons to local businesses, fun items or even cash.

-2. Donate your leftover Halloween candy.
+#2: Donate your leftover Halloween candy.

-Where can I donate leftover Halloween candy?
+Who takes leftover Halloween candy?